-To work as a school psychologist, one must be certified and / or licensed by the state in which services are provided.
+To work as a school psychologist, one must be certified and/or licensed by the state in which services are provided.
 School psychologists also may be nationally certified by the National School Psychology Certification Board (NSPCB).
+Return to top

 A: School psychologists tailor their services to the particular needs of each child and each situation.
 School psychologists use many different approaches, but most provide these core services: